 - Respond to negative reviews.
 Difficult as it may be, it’s important that you respond to negative feedback.
 Left unchecked, bad reviews stand as the final word, and without your response, potential customers are left to believe that what’s been posted is the truth.
 If there’s a misconception or outright lie posted in the review, set things straight with the truth.
 But remember that above all, you should be apologetic, professional, and avoid sounding defensive.
 In most cases, it’s best to simply apologize, explain how you plan to do better in the future, and ask the customer to give you another chance (and hopefully, a better review).

 - Above all, remember to be professional and respectful.
 It’s tempting to fire back at negative reviews with venom, because you’re probably feeling attacked by what they’ve said.
 Maybe you’re even taking it personally.
 But if you’re still feeling your blood pressure rise, take a breather before you respond.
-Insulting or abusing customers who leave bad reviews can really blow up in your face and make your business look even worse than the review all on its own.
+Insulting or abusing customers who leave bad reviews can cause a crisis management disaster and make your business look even worse than the review all on its own.

 - Leave belligerent reviews alone.
 It’s important to respond to reviews — except for the ones that are clearly crazy.
 Customers aren’t stupid: they can see straight through most reviews to decipher which ones are based in genuine concern and which ones are truly just a problem with the customer themselves.
 Reviews with serious profanity, rambling, and a general lack of decorum will speak for themselves with no reply necessary.

 - Report fake or false reviews.
 Most review websites take fake reviews very seriously and will help you to remove reviews that are untrue or posted by people who have never done business with you.
-Contact website administrators with your suspicions, evidence, and request that they help you remove the offending posts.
+Contact website administrators with your suspicions, evidence, and request that they help you remove fake reviews.

 - Don’t be tempted to post fake positive reviews.
 On the flip side, remember that it’s never a good idea to post fake reviews.
 Fake reviews put your reputation at risk, and may have your account flagged, banned, or worse: legal trouble.
 Just don’t do it: earn your positive reviews instead.